Legislation Details

 WHEREAS, the extended coverage of and changing circumstances surrounding the 2023 reassessment cycle has led to various legislation, and court orders being issued; and,

-WHEREAS, County Executive Phil LeVota has ordered that Jackson County must rollback and reduce the residential assessments of 2023 and 2024 to be capped at a 15% increase to comply with the Missouri State Tax Commission’s Order;
+WHEREAS, County Executive Phil LeVota has ordered that Jackson County must rollback and reduce the residential assessments of 2023 and 2024 to be capped at a 15% increase over the 2022 value to comply with the Missouri State Tax Commission’s Order;

 and,